 Are There Structural Issues With The Teams?

-The Program Board can also be used to visualise structural issues within the teams.
+The ART Planning Board can also be used to visualise structural issues within the teams.
 The more that the train is composed of stream aligned teams capable of delivering Features end-to-end, the fewer the collaborations that you’d expect to see.
 There will always be collaborations, even with stream aligned teams, because the features may overlap and the teams in planning will need to negotiate with each other who is doing the work in the overlap for the benefit of all the teams involved.
 Large numbers of pink collaboration tickets over and above those expected from overlaps in the work are often an indication of structural issues within a team.

 Figure 3: Missing Skills within a team